-For this church fundraising idea, gather willing participants to go to each house in the neighborhood with a basket of eggs (it’s especially fun during Easter when you can color the eggs) and negotiate how much each neighbor is willing to pay to see the church member do stunts with the eggs.
+For this church fundraising idea, gather willing participants to go to each house in the neighborhood with a basket of eggs (it’s especially fun during Easter, when you can color the eggs).
+They then negotiate how much each neighbor is willing to pay to see the church member do stunts with the eggs.

 The members can offer to juggle the eggs, toss them up in the air, or even crack them on their own heads!

 Present wrapping is a great church fundraising idea for the holidays.
-It is also an easy idea that your youth group can get into!
-You can buy nice wrapping paper in bulk, tape by the dozens of dispensers, and you can ask the youth group to bring their own scissors.
+It’s also an easy idea that your youth group can get into.
+You can buy nice wrapping paper in bulk and tape by the dozens of dispensers.
+Ask the youth group to bring their own scissors.
 They can then offer to wrap Christmas presents for busy shoppers.

 If you put a jar out on the table where you’re wrapping presents, you can prompt people to make donations without actually charging them for your services.

-Buy-a-brick fundraisers are typically for concrete projects, such as building an auxiliary building for your church or for repaving the front walkway.
-You can host a virtual buy-a-brick fundraiser and have people buy their bricks (donate to your church) online or on their mobile phones.
+Buy-a-brick fundraisers are typically for physical projects, such as building an auxiliary building for your church or repaving the front walkway.
+You can host a virtual buy-a-brick fundraiser, and have people buy their bricks (i.e., donate to your church) online or on their cell phones.

-Hosting a gala will take some advanced planning, but it will be well worth it in the end.
+Hosting a gala takes some advanced planning, but it will be well worth it in the end.
 Everyone loves to get dressed up and feel glamorous.

-You’ll need to invest in some decor and enlist a top chef-in-training to whip up some hors d’oeuvres to pass around.
-You may also want to hire some entertainment, like a band or a DJ to encourage people to dance, talk, and mingle.
+You’ll need to invest in some decor and enlist a top chef-in-training to whip up some hors d’oeuvres.
+You may also want to hire entertainment, like a band or DJ, to encourage people to dance, talk, and mingle.

-Sip-and-paint fundraisers are pretty much just what they sound like: your church’s members pay to come and learn how to paint a certain work of art and sip on a beverage of their choice.
+Sip-and-paint fundraisers are pretty much just what they sound like: your church’s members pay to learn how to paint a certain work of art, while sipping on a beverage of their choice.